Lingy12/cs5228/README.md

 - combine_auxiliary.py: Utility function to combine primary school, mrt and shopping mall information.

 Computation for nearest MRT, mall, school is expensive.
 Hence, we pre-generated the files for both training and testing data.

+Running script need to be triggered at top level, because relative path is used.